FssAy/DmitrijVC.github.io/README.md

 ## _Responses_

-If everything went correctly and your data was sent, you should receive the response.
+If everything went correctly and your data was sent, you should receive the response. <br>
 `<status>:<message>`

 Here is the list of all available responses: